Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

     # zBuilder.bundle : zFiber 6 #
     # zBuilder.builder : Finished: ---Elapsed Time = 0:00:00.087000 #

+These are the stats about which :term:`scene items<scene item>` were retrieved by the builder.
-When you retrieve items, it prints out the stats about what it captured.
-In this case you can see there are 7 zTissues and 4 zBones for example.
+In this case you can see there are 7 zTissues, 4 zBones, etc.

-Those items in builder we call a :term:`parameter`.
-They get placed in a :term:`bundle`.

-This essentially saves the state of the scene.
-From here we can save it out to a text file, we can continue working on arm and use it to restore the state or we can manipulate the information in the builder and re-apply it.
-That is useful for mirroring and such which we will get into later.
+Scene items typically fall into two categories:

+* :term:`Nodes<node>`, which are the Maya dependency graph nodes in the scene.
+* :term:`Parameters<node>`, which are the relevant pieces of data associated with nodes, like meshes and :term:`maps<map>`.

-Items captured in this case are:
+To give you a sense of the complexity that zBuilder is handling for you here, the scene items captured in this case are:

 * All the Ziva nodes. (zTissue, zTet, zAttachment, etc..)
 * Order of the nodes so we can re-create material layers reliably.